Frequently Asked Questions

 How will I know where the permanent sculptures are or ensure I don’t miss any?

-You can pick up a brochure from Huakaiwaka Visitor Centre at the Botanic Gardens.
+You can pick up a free brochure from Huakaiwaka Visitor Centre at the Botanic Gardens.

 When can I visit?

-How long will it take me to see all of the permanent collection?
+How long will it take me to walk the sculpture exhibition?

-At a leisurely pace it will take about an hour to see all of the permanent works.
+At a leisurely pace it will take about an hour and a half to see all twenty exhibited works.

 Is it ok to touch the sculptures or climb on them?